arduino/docs-content/content/learn/05.communication/05.lorawan-101/lorawan-101.md

 ### Arduino® Libraries for LoRa® Connectivity

-You can use several Arduino libraries with the CMCMWX1ZZABZ LoRa module from Murata®; we recommend two: The [MKRWAN library](https://github.com/arduino-libraries/MKRWAN), developed by Arduino, and the [Arduino LoRa](https://github.com/sandeepmistry/arduino-LoRa) library, developed by Sandeep Mistry.
-The MKRWAN and the Arduino LoRa libraries provide you the APIs to communicate with and LoRaWAN networks.
+You can use several Arduino libraries with the CMCMWX1ZZABZ LoRa® module from Murata®; we recommend two: The [MKRWAN library](https://github.com/arduino-libraries/MKRWAN), developed by Arduino, and the [Arduino LoRa](https://github.com/sandeepmistry/arduino-LoRa) library, developed by Sandeep Mistry.
+The MKRWAN and the Arduino LoRa libraries provide you the APIs to communicate with networks that support LoRa technology.

 You can use both libraries in the Arduino IDE, [online](https://store.arduino.cc/digital/create) and [offline](https://www.arduino.cc/en/software).
 If you are using the online IDE, you don't need to do anything, both libraries are already installed and ready to be used.
 If you are using the offline IDE, you must install the libraries manually.
 Installing libraries can be done easily by navigating to **Tools > Manage Libraries...** and then look for **MKRWAN** library by Arduino and **LoRa** by Sandeep Mistry; **remember to install the latest version of the libraries**.